 Mortgage rates in Portugal

-Mortgage rates in Portugal can vary from as low as 1% to as high as 8%.
+Mortgage rates in Portugal typically vary from 2% to 5%.
+The current average rate is 3.3%.
 It all depends on things like the value of the property, the size of your deposit, your financial history, and the type of mortgage you’re taking out.
-For the latest rates, you can check individual bank websites or contact a mortgage broker.
+For the latest rates, you can check individual bank websites, contact a mortgage broker, or look at current averages.

 The amount of money you can borrow when taking out a mortgage will largely depend on whether you have resident or non-resident status in Portugal.
 To become a resident, you’ll need to adhere to a series of rules, including spending at least 183 days of the year in the country, having a registered address, and paying Portuguese taxes.